robinchenyu/smartifdef/README.md

 # Usage

 goto Preferences -> Package Settings -> smartifdef --> settings to set C/C++ macro for project. the not defined macro code would be highlighted.
+In command panel put smartifdef command, the current buffer would be applied.